Could Jesus have learned lost skills during his lost years?

 Probably the library had private vaults, and one of the first things to go would have been letters, and other documents, with which the thieves could blackmail the rich.
-The Romans were already well known for the whiles Lost Years' in intrigue.
-So any such material found Lost Years' in any private vaults would have disappeared Lost Years' in vengeful glee.
+The Romans were already well known for their whiles in intrigue.
+So any such material found in any private vaults would have disappeared in vengeful glee.

 These are all things Jesus could have learned, and no one later would know about it.
 The people who looted the books would never have told anyone.
 And with all the other things that happened since then, it’s not surprising such information Has totally disappeared.
-So perhaps you question the level of this postulation, but I would point out again, the ancient Egyptians knew how to do spinal surgery, and the only reason we know about it is because we found a Mummy of someone who lived another 20 years because of it.
+So perhaps you question the level of this postulation, but I would point out again, the ancient Egyptians knew how to perform surgery long before Jesus' life, and the only reason we know about it is because we found a Mummy of someone who lived another 20 years because of it.
 Somewhere, that knowledge too had been written down, and sometime, that knowledge was lost.

 Jesus Lost Years' in Alexandria